|

 6. social contract

-an implicit agreement among people that results in the organization of society; individual surrenders liberty in return for protection
+an agreement that results in the organization of society

 He believed people would enter into a Social Contract to escape from this.